amahi/spdy-proxy/README.md

 	^
 	|
 	v
-	C	Client device that semi-permanently connect to P, then become Servers for H
+	C	Client device that semi-permanently connect to P, then become Servers for A

-Both the server to H and the interface with C support SPDY.
+Both the server to A and the interface with C support SPDY.

 Testing
 =======